Calculating Proper Temporary Support Pending Divorce

 How Is Temporary Support Determined?

 In determining temporary support, the court does not use any one formula or set of guidelines.
 Typically, the court will consider the ability of one spouse to pay the support needed, as well as the needs of the spouse set to receive temporary support.
 Temporary support is never intended to punish one spouse while rewarding the other; rather, it is a practical means for ensuring a spouse isn’t left out on the street with no visible means of support.
 In this regard, the court will consider the standard of living each spouse was accustomed to prior to their decision to divorce.

 Contact Spousal Maintenance Attorneys At Mowery Youell & Galeano

 There are a number of financial issues that must be addressed when filing for temporary support — regardless of whether you wish to receive support or are being ordered to pay it.
 Our attorneys carefully prepare all relevant financial information in order to provide the court Dublin, Ohio, Spousal Support Attorneys with a complete, realistic picture of our client’s situation.

-For more information regarding temporary support and how we can protect your rights and interests, contact family law attorneys at Mowery Youell & Galeano today.
+For more information regarding temporary support and how we can protect your rights and interests, contact family law attorneys at Mowery Youell & Galeano, Ltd. today.